Takazudo/jQuery.ImgLoader/README.md

 ### BasicLoader

 BasicLoader is a simple loader.
-This starts loading all thronw img srcs at once.
+This starts loading all thrown srcs at once.
 You can bind 'itemload' and 'allload' event.
 'itemload' event will be fired when each imgs was loaded.
-'allload' event will be fired when each imgs was loaded.
+'allload' event will be fired when all imgs were loaded.

 ```javascript
 var loader = $.ImgLoader({